 Keeping us entertained is the Elon Musk Twitter soap opera.
-Elon Musk may have bought Twitter for $43 million, or maybe not (as he is currently arguing with the company about how genuine their user statistics are).
+Elon Musk may have bought Twitter for $43 billion, or maybe not (as he is currently arguing with the company about how genuine their user statistics are).
 Curious about the future of Twitter?
 This podcast is a great listen.

 The days of passwords may soon be cut short as Apple, Google and Microsoft set out to make “Passkey” the new standard.
 The scheme would mean the app or website that you're logging in to would push a request to your phone for authentication - these capabilities are planned to go live later this year.

 On the subject of stricter security, “pay with your face” is becoming reality as Mastercard launches tech that lets you pay in stores using your face or hand.
 The program is already live in five St Marche grocery stores in Sao Paulo, Brazil and it is planned to roll out globally later this year.